datacharmer/dbdeployer/README.md

 1. You can add options to the sandbox being deployed using --my-cnf-options="some mysqld directive".
 This option can be used many times.
 The supplied options are added to my.sandbox.cnf
 2. You can specify a my.cnf template (--my-cnf-file=filename) instead of defining options line by line. dbdeployer will skip all the options that are needed for the sandbox functioning.
 3. You can run SQL statements or SQL files before or after the grants were loaded (--pre-grants-sql, --pre-grants-sql-file, etc).
 You can also use these options to peek into the state of the sandbox and see what is happening at every stage.
-4. If you feel adventurous, you can look at the templates being used for the deployment, and load your own instead of the original (--use-template=TemplateName:FileName.)
+4. For more advanced needs, you can look at the templates being used for the deployment, and load your own instead of the original s(--use-template=TemplateName:FileName.)

 For example: